WallStreetMojo

 VBA Variable Range - Example 1-1

-Once the range of cells is mentioned using RANGE object, if you put a dot, we would see all the properties and methods associated with this range object.
+Once we mention the range of cells using the RANGE object, if you put a dot, we will see all the properties and methods associated with this Range object.

 Code: